Consideration: As an element or a prerequisite

-In common law it is a prerequisite that both parties offer consideration before a contract can be thought of as binding.
+In common law, consideration is a prerequisite that both parties offer before a contract can be regarded as binding.
 The doctrine of consideration is irrelevant in many jurisdictions, although contemporary commercial litigant relations have held the relationship between a promise and a deed is a reflection of the nature of contractual considerations.
-If there is no element of consideration found, there is thus no contract formed.
+If no element of consideration is found, no contract has been formed.

-However, even if a court decides there is no contract, there might be a possible recovery under the doctrines of quantum meruit (sometimes referred to as a quasi-contract) or promissory estoppel.
+However, even if a court decides there is no contract, recovery may be possible under the doctrines of quantum meruit (sometimes referred to as a quasi-contract) or promissory estoppel.

-As an element of a contract, it often comes after an offer and an accept, and sometimes after bargaining.

 Legal rules regarding consideration

-There are a number of common issues as to whether consideration exists in a contract.
-Under English law:
+A number of common issues arise in determining whether consideration exists in a contract.
+Under English law consideration: